mkumail1/search-optimizer/README.md

 This application is built using React which provides SPA feature to search details of an artist. the application has following features:

 - The application can fetch result based on artist's name
-- The user get's a seemless experience of search results based on the searched item
+- The user gets a seemless experience of search results based on the searched item
 - The screen loads when the API result is being fetch
 - The screen shows the card result when the API is completely resolved
 - The user can click on the card to see the upcoming events of the artist